On this page

 }

-event:Real- one of theeStatementEventsvalues (ENTER,EXIT,STEP,DRAW).- Returns:
+event:Real- one of theeStatementEventsvalues (including custom entries you add).- Returns:

 Bool